ronakbanka/cf-openstack-deployment/README.md

 bosh deploy
 ````

-Currently struggeling with:
-API deploymment does not work.
-Log says that there is 'bad content', currently not sure what is causing the issue.
-Nfs did not launch last deployment, because the volume was not created.
-Last run resultet in running version of the deployment, though the resulting URLs:
-- http://api.mydomain.xipio -> NOT FOUND (possibly due to misconfiguration with https)
-- http://login.mydomain.xipio -> NOT FOUND (possibly due to misconfiguration with https)
-- http://console.mydomain.xipio -> NOT FOUND (possibly due to misconfiguration with https)
-- http://uaa.mydomain.xipio -> FOUND, but JDBC Database error.

-Please contribute!

 Debugging with SSH
 ===
 Connection to a bosh instance for debugging via SSH.
 This can be done like this: